 Public washrooms occur throughout the facility and may be used by workers.
-This does not include patient washrooms within wards or patient areas.
+This does not include patient washrooms within patient wards or clinical areas.
 Washrooms that are local to a construction area are preferred as these generally receive increased maintenance during the construction period.